 Currently, less than two percent of the world’s oceans are protected in marine parks; and less than one percent of the oceans are protected from any kind of fishing.
 More no-catch zones must be established to allow fish populations and their ecosystems to recover and replenish themselves to ensure fishing for future generations.
-Want to see how your country is doing?
-Check out the interactive map created by the World Wildlife Fund.

 The Marine Conservation Institute wants to increase that number tenfold, and have ten percent of our oceans become Marine Protected Areas by 2020.
 We would like to see 20 percent of the ocean protected to ensure increased healthy fish stocks in the future.

 Trawling drags huge nets through the ocean that scoop up every animal and the ecosystem in its pathway, resulting in massive wasteful bycatch – dead fish are returned to the sea because they weren’t the target fish.
 We don’t have that kind of sea life to waste.
 Though there are many programs that focus on decreasing by-catch, and worldwide there are small regions where bottom trawling is banned or limited, these measures aren’t enough.
 Trawling needs to be banned outright.

 Facing depleted fish stocks with an imminent and complete collapse, the Chinese government imposed a trawling ban in Hong Kong’s waters that took effect in December 2012.
 They did this by buying fishing vessels fitted for trawling, and supporting deckhands who’d be affected by the reduced amount of fish caught.
 Bans like this in the waters of Alaska, Chile and elsewhere are being fought for by environmental organizations.
 They need our help!

 Worldwide Catch Shares